 Call for Technical Sessions

-The 16th Conference on Computer Science and Intelligence Systems (FedCSIS 2021) cordially invites you to contribute a Technical Session (symposium, workshop, consortium meeting, project dissemination meeting, special session, etc.).
+The 17th Conference on Computer Science and Information Systems (FedCSIS 2022) cordially invites you to contribute a Technical Session (conference, symposium, workshop, consortium meeting, project dissemination meeting, special session, etc.).
 The FedCSIS conferences consist of five Tracks that contain Technical Sessions.
-Many of them are recurring yearly events, but we solicit and welcome proposals for new Technical Sessions, until January 21, 2021.
+Many of them are recurring yearly events, but we solicit and welcome proposals for new Technical Sessions until November 12, 2021.
 Moreover, existing events that would like to join the FedCSIS conference series, are also welcome.
 The Technical Sessions can run over any span of time within the conference dates; from half-day to three days.

 FedCSIS is a large rigorous scientific conference staged across Europe.
-Annually, it attracts ~300 submissions from ~30 countries from around the world.
+Annually, it attracts submissions from ~40 countries from around the world.
 Papers are accepted in three categories: regular (full and short), position, and communication.
 All regular, presented, papers are submitted to IEEE Xplore Digital Library, and many are offered post-publication opportunities (journals, Springer volumes, etc.) after appropriate extensions and changes.
 Position and communication papers are published in separate volumes of the Annals of Computer Science and Information systems series.
 All papers are published with ISBN, ISSN and DOI numbers, and submitted to, and indexed in, most influential indexing services.
-Since 2012, FedCSIS Proceedings are indexed in SCOPUS and Web of Science.
+Since 2012, FedCSIS Proceedings are indexed in SCOPUS.

 Any newly proposed Technical Session will be evaluated on the basis of scientific/technical interest and/or its relevance to practitioners in its topics, the clarity of the proposal in addressing the requested information, the innovativeness of the topics, and a “value-added” to the denoted FedCSIS track, i.e.: